Friday, June 24, 2016

 "It's pretty cold, " I said, "That water was snow a few weeks ago."

 That is how I offer fatherly like advice.
 Usually by stating the obvious.
 El Nino had provided moisture for a great spring runoff quenching the thirst of Northern California's dry rivers.
 However, my youngest son Cole didn't know that.
 This was his first trip down the South Fork.
-I promised Cole since moving here I would take him whitewater kayaking to coax him to come for a visit.
-He had experienced some whitewater back in Minnesota and Wisconsin but he had never paddled anything like the South Fork before.
+I promised Cole since moving here, I would take him whitewater kayaking to coax him to come for a visit.
+He had experienced some whitewater back in Minnesota and Wisconsin, but he had never paddled anything like the South Fork before.
 It would take a learning curve.

 As I watched him roll into his west suit, all my memories of paddling and trips with him flooded into the back of mind.
 It wasn't so long ago I was taking him on his first canoe ride on Lake Trowbridge and camping trip to Lake Bemdji State Park.
-In those days, I was sure he would always be eight-years-old and hoped he would inherent my same love of paddling.
+In those days, I was sure he would always be eight-years-old and hoping he would inherent my same love of paddling.